December 09, 2020 3 min read

 Just look at how amazing this is!

-Whether you play the ancient Cuju, the ancient but evolved Jianzi, or the new, modern Kickit, you will enjoy several physical benefits including better coordination, aerobic exercise, and improved balance.
+Whether you play the ancient game Cuju, the ancient game Jianzi, or the soccer version Kickit, you will enjoy several physical benefits including better coordination, aerobic exercise, and improved balance.
 Kickit, inspired by four similar sports including Jianzi, was designed for the modern soccer player and fan to enjoy as a fun, skill-building game.